LqYe/TTx/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+    - [x] Allowed users to like a tweet by double tapping on the tweet text at details screen
+    - [x] Displayed "retweeted by user" for retweets
+    - [x] Explored and used Swift 4 new feature Decodable to serialize and deserialize betweet JSON/Dictionary reponse and objects

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):